JixuanLiang/deblur-LGP/README.md

 3. **LGP_comp.m**
    - In this file, we illustrate the differences between clear images and blurred images, including Fig. 1 in our work.

+4. **im01_ker08.mat**
+   - A image file in the Levin et al. dataset.
+(Understanding and evaluating blind deconvolution algorithms)

 Our research work has been submitted to ICASSP 2024.
 We are committed to making our complete code available as soon as our article is accepted by ICASSP(hope it's good enough).
-If our submission is not accepted, the code will remain in a "coming soon" status. :P @_@
+If our submission is not accepted, the complete code will remain in a "coming soon" status. :P @_@